Welcome to our Reception Class Homepage!

 Using 'Play-Doh', blue-tack or even a ball of uncooked pastry practice rolling out with a rolling pin, squeezing, stretching or rolling into a ball.
 Add some music and you've got your own 'Dough Disco!'

 We aim to do as much outdoor PE as possible so could you please ensure your child also has a pair of suitable pumps or trainers in their bag.
-We have a session in the hall on Wednesday when the children will get changed into their kit.
+We have a session in the hall on Monday or Wednesday when the children will get changed into their kit.

 Please, please name EVERYTHING!